nickest14/Leetcode-golang/README.md

 #### 2415.
 Reverse Odd Levels of Binary Tree
 #### 2425.
 Bitwise XOR of All Pairings
 #### 2429.
 Minimize XOR
+#### 2434.
+Using a Robot to Print the Lexicographically Smallest String
 #### 2461.
 Maximum Sum of Distinct Subarrays With Length K
 #### 2466.
 Count Ways To Build Good Strings
 #### 2471.
 Minimum Number of Operations to Sort a Binary Tree by Level